JustToTryModels/Event-Ticketing-RAG-Bonsai-8B-1bit-GGUF/README.md

 > 4. Locate your existing ticket under **Upgrade Ticket Information** and click the **Upgrade Ticket** button.
 > 5. Follow the on-screen prompts to select your desired upgrade and confirm.

+---

+> **User:** *"Can you tell me how to get a refund for the football match in London?"*

+> **Assistant:**
+> To request a refund for the football match in London, please follow these steps:
+> 1. Access the [website](https://github.com/…) and log in to your account.
+> 2. Proceed to the **Refunds** section.
+> 3. Locate your upcoming events and select the ticket for the football match in London.
+> 4. Click on the **Request Refund** option.
+> 5. Follow the on-screen instructions to submit your refund request.

 <br>

 ---